March 2019 | Download PDF

 Savings from Medical Devices

-In addition to the $146 billion in savings provided by OTC medicines, OTC medical devices also generates significant additional value to the healthcare system, totaling $7.7 billion annually for treatment and testing.
+In addition to the $146 billion in savings provided by OTC medicines, OTC medical devices also generate significant additional value to the healthcare system, totaling $7.7 billion annually for treatment and testing.
 Medical devices for treatment purposes include products for pain relief (braces, electronic devices, etc.), foot comfort and care, heat/ice packs, muscle simulators, asthma inhalers, etc. Medical devices for testing purposes include products such as pregnancy tests, blood glucose monitor, blood pressure monitor, etc.

 The availability of OTC medical devices for treatment of a condition generates approximately $4.8 billion in cost savings for consumers who, in a scenario where such devices were not readily available, would instead seek physician visits.
 According to the results of the survey, this segment includes 46 million consumers.